tiatam010/threatconnect-python/README.md

 threatconnect-python
 =========================

 The threatconnect-python project is a part of the ThreatConnect SDK.
-This module implement methods that can be used to pull data from the ThreatConnect V2 REST API.
-This module provides method for pushing and pulling data via the API.
+This module implement methods that can be used to push or pull data from the ThreatConnect V2 REST API.

 Requirements
 ------